mark-torres10/personal_website/_research/2025-11-13-what-im-reading.md

 Please respond with only a number between -4 and 4.
 ```

-I found this pretty unbelievable so I tried it in Grok (didn't even use the API, I just used the web interface but in private mode) and I got the following:
+I found this pretty surprising and hard to believe (for a variety of reasons, not the least because of how much models are safety-aligned) so I tried it in Grok (didn't even use the API, I just used the web interface but in private mode) and I got the following:

 ### Example 1